Freedom of movement in the EU

 There is complete freedom of movement from 2014 for Bulgaria and Romania, which joined in 2007.

 Croatia joined the EU on 1 July 2013.
 The transitional arrangements in relation to free movement of workers that apply to Croatia are as follows:

 From 1 July 2013 to 1 July 2015

-EU member states can choose to restrict the right of Croatian nationals to work in their country or in particular sectors.
-Ireland has decided to allow full free movement.
+EU member states could choose to restrict the right of Croatian nationals to work in their country or in particular sectors.
+Ireland decided to allow full free movement.

 From 1 July 2015